 Google Summer of Code is a well-known program for ambitious students who want to gather experience in work (in GSOC they can do that in open-source organizations).
 A week ago we met accepted students in each organization for every project.
 Congratulations to those who were accepted and for those who hadn’t been accepted – don’t be sad or mad.
-Focus on being a better, because you can try one more time in next year and there’s a big chance that you will get into that.
+Focus on developing your skills, because you can try one more time in next year and there’s a big chance that you will get into that.
 Your hard work will pay off.

-Only 2 weeks split chosen students from real work.
-By real work I mean 10 weeks of coding for their organization in their projects.
-For some of them it will be hard time, full of stress but also a lot of hapiness when things go smoothly and without any issues.
+Only 2 weeks until the students will get down to the real work.
+By the real work I mean 10 weeks of coding for their organization in their projects.
+For some of them it will be a hard time, full of stress but also a lot of hapiness when things go smoothly and without any issues.
 Probably there is a part of knowledge that students will have to assimilate quickly to be able to end the project.
-But for sure everyone do evrything and all they can to drive the project to the end with succes.
+But for sure everyone will do everything they can to drive the project to the end with a success.

 “Hello everyone, I am Ankit kumar from Bihar, India.
 I am currently a third-year undergraduate at the Indian Institute of Information Technology and Management, Gwalior, pursuing a five-year integrated bachelor of technology and Master of business administration in Information technology and currently waiting for the result of 3rd year to come out.
 I have been selected for the SMART-on-FHIR project.
 The main objective of this project is to support patient and encounter context SMART launch and deliver a production-level project.
 It will allow the user to use the already existing health apps using OpenMRS resources securely.”

 “Hi everyone, I am Medhavi Srivastava from India.
 I am currently a third-year undergraduate at Atal Bihari Vajpayee-Indian Institute of Information Technology and Management, Gwalior, pursuing a five-year integrated Bachelors’s and Masters’s in Information Technology.
 I am working on the project